SanghoOSU/SanghoOSU.github.io/docs/index.md

 <p align="center">
 <img src="/assets/images/labPic.jpg" width="40%"/>
 </p>
 Hello!
-I am an assistant professor in the School of Digital Humanities and Computational Social Sciences at KAIST.
+I am an assistant professor in the School of Digital Humanities and Computational Social Sciences at KAIST([lab website](https://sites.google.com/view/kaist-pai/home)).
 My research employs a variety of computational modeling and machine learning techniques to understand individual differences in human behaviors and brain activity, with a special interest in developing artificial intelligence models that reflect psychological traits of humans.
 <br/><br/>